harrelfe/bbr/collab.md

 * New chapter
 * New material that makes it logical to convert old material to drill-down collapsed text

+## Other Contributions
+* Get an account on hypothes.is and use that account to highlight, annotate, and discuss sections of the html notes
+* Requires no coordination with other authors

 # Conventions to Follow
 In what follows `chapterbasename` usually refers to the prefix of